Does lemon water break a fast? — explained by Simple

 Grate some fresh ginger root and add to boiling water.
 Easy!

-This drink not only spices things up but also has anti-inflammatory properties shown to potentially soothe digestive issues.[8]
+This drink not only spices things up but also has anti-inflammatory properties that have been shown to potentially soothe digestive issues.[8]

 Mint water